cgay/sandbox/README.rst

 cgay's sandbox
 ==============

 A place for me to store various play projects and notes.

-The notes are below...
+Much of this has been moved to various Google Docs.

 .. contents::